Search research projects

 Suggest your own

 The research projects described here should give you a taste of the topics and scope we cover.
-We welcome project suggestions from prospective students, who should initially contact the appropriate research group academic to discuss the feasibility of their own ideas and identify a supervisor.
+We welcome suggestions from prospective students, who should initially contact the appropriate research group academic to discuss the feasibility of their own PhD research ideas and identify a supervisor.
 Staff members currently researching the planetary sciences and associated disciplines within the Department of Earth and Environmental Sciences are listed on the Planetary Science research page.

 For information about career paths related to completing a planetary science PhD please see the STFC website.
 The Royal Astronomical Society website also has some useful information here about studying astronomy and planetary science in the UK.
 We also have a blog, Earth and Solar System, about planetary science studies and internship opportunities.

 To apply for one of our research projects you need to submit an online application selecting the appropriate research area from the drop down menu of the University's electronic application form.
+You may apply for one or two of the planetary science (STFC) projects we have on offer, but no more than two.

-Please check the eligibility for UKRI STFC funding and note the UK residency rules regarding eligibility of stipend and fee support.
+Please check the eligibility for UKRI STFC funding and note the UK residency rules regarding eligibility of stipend and fee studentship support.